polaski0/utils-playground/package/schema-validator/README.md

 Schema validator with no third-party dependencies.

-> This is heavily inspired by [Valibot's Bachelor Thesis](https://valibot.dev/thesis.pdf)
+> This is heavily inspired by [Valibot Bachelor's Thesis](https://valibot.dev/thesis.pdf)